AlacrisIO/alacrity/README.md

 X now computes `X + Y % 52` and uses the value as the card they drew.
 Later in the game when the card would be revealed, X does so by revealing their key, so the public can compute the number as well.

+Another approach to a card game like Blackjack is to split the deck beforehand and then randomize the individual sides.
+This would disallow cards from repeating (because a player could compare with their current drawn pile) but it would also expose a priori the information about which side a given player has.

 This is an example of the sort of abstraction that we will be able to build with Alacrity by laying abstractions and protocols.